faassen/caldo_bevy/thoughts.md

 How is an entity component system of any use in this?
 The entire memory area is fixed, except possibly the existence of cells themselves which can be allocated on demand

+- How would a cell access its neighbors?
+It should just have pointers to its current neighbors?
+Or at least entity ids?

+  perhaps it can say: "read this index and amount onto instruction stack" and "write this amount from instruction stack to this index" as async commands.

+- How is neighborhood maintained efficiently?
+Go through all cells and construct neighborhood maps for each of them in a hashtable?

+  When we write async writing isn't too hard; this can be batched in order.

+  When we read there's an async nature to it as well though.
+Could writing be done as part of input/output gates instead?
+Maybe the system can have multiple stacks and we can easily switch stack?

+- What happens if we write to an empty neighbor?
+It's instantiated with Noop instructions (which cost nothing).

+Async input/output gates:

+- SelectOut - select output gate to use

+- Out - push top of stack onto output gate

+- OutFull - true if the output is full

+- SelectIn - select input gate to use

+- In - take input gate onto top of stack

+- InEmpty - true if the input is empty

+The writing north output gate:

+- Out - index, value combination to write

+- When consumed a single remaining number just remains on the queue.

+How can we then process this efficiently?
+The ECS needs to be supplemented by a neighbor map, which contains the write/read requests.
+There can be a write request component.
+And a read request component.
+We then execute write requests, which involves changing our own cell.
+Read request components result in a modification of that read request by our current data.

+Issue Write Request
+Write Request stored with appropriate location

+Process write request

+Issue Read Request (which includes origin location) Read request stored with appropriate location

+Process read request, updating it and storing it with the appropriate location it came from

+cell, processors, environment

+environment component has reference to other cell components